TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/deployment-guide/_index.md

 ### Registering a device

-In this section, we'll be using a Tabs Motion Sensor [insert link].
+In this section, we'll be using a Tabs Motion Sensor.
 It uses a Passive Infrared Detector and Fresnel Lens to detect motion in a room.
 This data is then sent to the network via LoRaWAN.

 The following steps are necessary to configure the device to work with {{% tts %}}.